internalfx/quickshot/README.md

 - Easy to use configuration wizard
 - Uploads/downloads in parallel greatly reducing transfer times
 - Supports autocompiling scss locally before uploading to Shopify
+- Can use with `.gitignore` files or a custom `.quickshotignore` file.
+- Can `download/upload/watch` any Shopify Page.
+Allowing you to edit your pages locally in your favorite editor.

 ## Installation